 Tourism provides the Sherpa with alternative activities and sources of income.
 The people use their homes as overnight shelters for mountain-climbing expeditions, and they also work as cooks, porters, and guides.
 Overall, tourist-related jobs are becoming more and more prevalent in Sherpa economy.

 The Sherpa language is a dialect of Tibetan and is part of the family of languages to which many other Nepali languages belong.
 All Sherpa speak Nepali, the official language of Nepal.
 While Sherpa is not a written language, many Sherpa are literate in Tibetan, Nepali, and occasionally, Hindu and English.

 Religion has a very strong hold on the Sherpa.
 The Sherpa generally follow the Tibetan form of Buddhism combined with animism (the belief that non-human objects have spirits).
 These beliefs encompass everything the Sherpa do.
-They are very superstitious and see spirits everywhere.
+They follow folk beliefs and perceive spirits everywhere.
 The Sherpa celebrate many festivals that involve a combination of religion and magic.

 Only a small percentage of the Sherpa have been reached for Christ.
 The people need much prayer so that their hearts will be prepared to receive the Gospel message.

-* Pray that God will give the Sherpa believers boldness to share the love of Christ with their own people.
+Pray that God will give Sherpa believers boldness to share the love of Christ with their own people.

-* Ask the Lord to bring forth a triumphant Sherpa church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Sherpa church for the glory of His name!

 Scripture Prayers for the Sherpa in Nepal.